 A PIP policy typically reimburses people for medical bills, regardless of which party caused an accident.
 There will be no need for a person to prove which party was at fault.

-Certain no-fault states let injured people pursue claims against at-fault parties only when their injury expenses exceed certain dollar amounts or their injuries are included on the state’s list of catastrophic injuries.
+Certain no-fault states let injured people pursue claims against at-fault parties only when their injury expenses exceed certain dollar amounts or their injuries are included on the stateโs list of catastrophic injuries.

-Determining Fault in Automobile Accidents in California
+Establishing Fault In Automobile Accidents In California

 California utilizes a tort system for motor vehicle accident claims, so the fault is often determined by the insurance companies handling accident claims.
 Insurers will conduct their own investigations to determine who was at fault for a crash, and it is possible for both drivers to share a certain degree of fault for an accident.

-Determining fault can be tricky because there can be instances in which one driver’s actions cause another driver to take an action leading to a completely different accident not involving the at-fault driver.
+Determining fault can be tricky because there can be instances in which one driverโs actions cause another driver to take an action leading to a completely different accident, not involving the at-fault driver.
 In such cases, a person or their insurance company will need to prove that another driver was the cause of an accident, even though they were not actually involved in a collision.

 An insurance company typically has 15 days to acknowledge a claim in California.
 Once an insurer acknowledges a claim and receives documentation and proof, they have up to 40 days to approve or deny a claim.